Piteå School of Music

-The School of Music in Piteå is a music school located in Piteå in northern Sweden.
-It is a part of the Department of Music and Media at Luleå University of Technology.
+The Piteå School of Music School is a part of the Department of Music and Media at Luleå University of Technology, and located at its Piteå campus in northern Sweden.

 The school was founded in 1978.
 Well-known professors at the school include composer Jan Sandström and organist Hans-Ola Ericsson.
+Since 2007, the music school offers a 3-year bachelor's and 2-year master’s program.

+Studio Acusticum, located at Piteå Science Park, is part of the music school and since 2012, has been home to Orgel Acusticum, a 9,000-pipe organ.